 So I set out to create a recipe that would be worth it!

 Make a million batches of cornbread (or 8.
-The last one was in the oven.)
-I tried Southern cornbread, Northern cornbread, and a bunch of in between cornbreads.
+The last one was still in the oven when I snapped this.)
+I tried Southern cornbread, Northern cornbread, and a bunch of in-between cornbreads.
 My final recipe is my personal favorite, but it’s clear that there are lots of opinions about this!
 My recipe is fluffy and sweet, with crispy edges.